nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 Once you've done all of that, in order to get the module working properly, you need to:

-1. WHMCS Admin > Config > Servers > Add your PVE host/s (user: root@pam / root@pve etc)
+1. WHMCS Admin > Config > Servers > Add your PVE host/s (user: `root@pam` / `root@pve` etc)
 2. WHMCS Admin > Addons > Proxmox VE for WHMCS > Module Config > VNC Secret (see below)
 3. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add KVM/LXC Plan/s
 4. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add an IP Pool
 5. WHMCS Admin > Config > Products/Services > New Service (create offering)
 6. " " > Newly-added Service > Tab 3 > SAVE (links Module Plan to WHMCS Service type)

-> Note: At the moment, the new Connection Test in WHMCS shows an empty red box.
-Try an action to test.
+`Note: At the moment, the new Connection Test in WHMCS shows an empty red box.
+Try an action to test.`

 #### "MANUAL" PDF FILES (5-10 years old)

-For now, please use the Manual PDFs as supplementary information, re: ISO files, LXC templates, etc. This is out-dated though still helpful contextually - please read the note at the top of this README.
+- For now, please use the Manual PDFs as supplementary information, re: ISO files, LXC templates, etc.
+- This is out-dated though still helpful contextually - please read the note at the top of README.md.

 ## 🥽 noVNC: CONSOLE TUNNEL (CLIENT AREA) 🥽

 After forking the module, we considered how to improve security of Console Tunneling via WHMCS.
 We decided to implement a routing method which uses a secondary user in Proxmox VE with very restrictive permissions.
 This requires more work to make it function, however improves security.

-**To access VNC via WHMCS Client Area, you need to:**
+#### To offer VNC via WHMCS Client Area:

 1. Install & configure the module properly
 2. Follow the PVE User Requirement info below